ucirello/gochatbot/README.md

 - Support for Slack, Telegram and IRC
 - Non-durable and durable memory with BoltDB and Redis
 - Two ready to use rulesets: regex parsed messages and cron events
+- Easy integration with other programming languages through webservice RPC (JSON)
 - Container ready to use and easy to deploy

 Requirements: